Small Donor Elections Program Knew of Candidate Donation Swapping Weeks Before It Became Public

 New records show that the city of Portland’s Small Donor Elections program knew as early as Aug.
 20 that candidates for City Council were agreeing to swap donations with one another, yet it was not until more than two weeks later that the program first addressed it.

-New records obtained show that a District 3 candidate named Melodie Beirwagen flagged the trend in an Aug.
+New records obtained show that District 3 candidate Melodie Beirwagen flagged the trend in an Aug.
 20 email to the Small Donor Elections program.
-That’s the city-funded program that provides $40,000 in matching taxpayer funds to City Council candidates that received at least 250 individual contributions by the Aug.
+That’s the city-funded program that provides $40,000 in matching taxpayer funds to City Council candidates who received at least 250 individual contributions by the Aug.
 27 filing deadline.

-“As for a quid pro quo arrangement for contributions between candidates, the Small Donor Elections law is silent on the subject,” program director Susan Mottet wrote to Beirwagen.
+“As for a quid pro quo arrangement for contributions between candidates, the Small Donor Elections rules [are] silent on the subject,” program director Susan Mottet wrote to Beirwagen.
 “However, state law has a rule against ‘inducements’ that may be applicable.
 Certainly a copy of the email chain would be helpful to them, if someone were to file a complaint on the subject.”

 Mottet defends her office’s decision not to act on the concern immediately.

 Mottet last week said she was quarantining all candidate-to-candidate donations made after Aug.
 7 in order to identify whether or not they’re matchable.
-That means that a number of candidates flirting with the 250 threshold were in limbo for several weeks as Mottet sorted through the candidate donations.
-It was not until this week that several of those candidates—including Luke Zak and Harrison Kass in District 3—were officially approved for matching funds.
+That means a number of candidates flirting with the 250 threshold were in limbo for several weeks as Mottet sorted through the candidate donations.
+It was not until this week that several of those candidates, including Luke Zak and Harrison Kass in District 3, were officially approved for matching funds.

 Zak says the delay put a pause on any further campaign spending for nearly a month while he awaited certification.